twolfson/twolfson.com/articles/startup-time-investing.md

 ![Bar graph of time spent vs time invested](/public/images/articles/startup-time-investing/time-comparison.svg)

-I like to reframe the investment as a mode of transportation. i.e. If we invest the time and/or money into a bike/car/rocketship/etc, is it worth it?
+I like to reframe the investment as a mode of transportation. i.e. If we invest the time and/or money into a bike/car/rocketship/etc for this task, is it worth it?

 ![Same bar graph as above but with pedestrian and car emojis on it](/public/images/articles/startup-time-investing/time-comparison-with-modes.svg)

+To reiterate, these investments are usually independent from each other, so a rocketship for generating reports is unlikely reusable for setting up a server.

 > Aside: One of my [engineering values][] is velocity (internal and external perception), so it makes sense that I lean into this analogy.